- D -

 rim to observe the position of the sun in the opposite vane's

-fitting could be removed and placed in an angular compartment
+fitting could be removed and placed in a corner compartment

 of the transit